An extended Merton problem with relaxed benchmark tracking: The Case with CRRA Utility and GBM Benchmark

-In our extended Merton problem, the risk aversion level from the utility function has been distorted by the relaxed benchmark tracking constraint.
+In our extended Merton's problem, the risk aversion level from the utility function has been distorted by the relaxed benchmark tracking constraint.
 Indeed, the allowance of strategic capital injection not only enlarges the set of admissible controls, but also incentivizes the fund manager to be more risk-taking in choosing aggressive portfolio and consumption plans.
-From Proposition \ref{lem:prop}, one can observe that when the fund manager is very risk averse such that $p\leq p_1$, the risk aversion attitude from the utility function plays the dominant role and hence the optimal consumption functions exhibits concavity as observed in \cite{CK1996}; when the fund manager is much less risk averse or close to risk neutral, i.e., $p>p_1$, the risk-taking component from the capital injection starts to distort the fund manager's decision making, leading to convex optimal consumption function.
-In this case, when the wealth increases, the fund manager is willing to inject more capital to achieve the increasing marginal consumption. \end{remark}
+From Proposition \ref{lem:prop}, one can observe that when the fund manager is very risk averse such that $p\leq p_1$, the risk aversion attitude from the utility function plays the dominant role and hence the optimal consumption functions exhibits concavity as observed in \cite{CK1996}; but when the fund manager is much less risk averse or close to risk neutral, i.e., $p>p_1$, the risk-taking component from the capital injection starts to distort the fund manager's decision making, leading to convex optimal consumption function.
+In this case, when the wealth increases, the fund manager is willing to inject more capital to achieve the increasing marginal consumption.
+Some illustrative plots of different convexity results with respect to the variable $x$ are reported in the next section.